Связаться с нами

 The Schematic Editor also includes a simple auto-increment feature for the designator that can be used during the placement of multiple instances of the same part.
 To use this, press Tab while the first component is floating on the cursor to pause the placement, and then enter a suitable designator in the Properties panel; for example

 When placing multi-part components and the initial designator is assigned in this way, a part suffix will automatically be added, for example

 U3B, etc. If the initial designator is not assigned, all parts will have the same suffix – this can be resolved by the Schematic Editor's Annotation feature.
 The part suffix can be alpha or numeric, as specified by the the Alpha Numeric Suffix option in the Schematic - General page of the Preferences dialog.

 The default behavior of a component parameter string is to autoposition it (maintain orientation) when a component is rotated during or after placement.
 If this behavior is not required, turn off the Autoposition option for that component parameter entry under the Parameters tab in the Properties panel – select the parameter in the list and click the Other link for access to the option.

-Click and drag a visible parameter to manually reposition that parameter on the schematic – the standard orientation shortcut keys (Spacebar, Shift+Spacebar) will apply.
+Simply click and drag a visible parameter to manually reposition that parameter on the schematic – the standard orientation shortcut keys (Spacebar etc) will apply.
 If the Autoposition option is disabled for that parameter and the Mark Manual Parameters option is enabled in the Schematic - Graphical Editing page of the Preferences dialog, manually moved parameters will be identified by a dot on the lower left corner of their selection box.

 Special purpose component parameters are available for linking to related URL targets or file-based documentation.
 For a selected component, these are added in the Links section of the Properties panel, or under the Parameters tab for dedicated Help links that are activated via the F1 key.